Pod mod

 Pod mods are a type of electronic cigarette used to vape nicotine through a mouthpiece connected to the body of the device by magnets.
 These devices are a newer generation of e-cigarettes that are often marketed to a younger crowd that do not wish to attract attention gained through regular e-cigarettes or traditional tobacco-burning cigarettes.
-Pod mods contain a disposable cartridge and have coils that cannot be removed or changed.
+Pod mods contain a disposable cartridge and coils.

 Pod mods were designed to provide higher nicotine delivery with a smaller amount of power than conventional e-cigarettes.
 Refillable pods can be filled with conventional freebase nicotine liquid or nicotine salts into the empty pod cartridges with varying levels of nicotine often at 2.5% and a maximum of 6.0%.
 Although, in some countries such as the United Kingdom, the maximum legal limit of nicotine containing liquids is a concentration of 2% or 20mg/ml.

 The first to introduce pod mods was Pax Labs in June 2015, and since then many companies began introducing similar products.

 Influences

 Health

 As these devices are created with the intent of replicating smoke produced from traditional cigarettes, they produce greater levels of nicotine than e-cigarettes, however the health risks are currently undetermined as they are new productions.
 Research reveals potential health risks in aerosolizing nicotine salts and metal toxins that are produced.
 As there are a variety of different organic compounds put into different flavours, the health risks of these are also unknown and not well-studied.

-A study revealed that 80% of users ages 15-24 continually use the product after an initial trial as they do not have the adverse effects of traditional cigarettes; these sensations include a burning throat, the distasteful flavour of smoke and the smell left on the body afterward.
+A study revealed that 80% of users ages 15-24 continually use the product after an initial trial as they do not have the adverse effects of traditional cigarettes.
+These sensations include a burning throat, the distasteful flavour of smoke and the smell left on the body afterward.
 However, pod mods and e-cigarettes take away some of the difficulties surrounding traditional cigarettes including no smoke, relatively cheaper than tobacco smoke and discrete, leaving a younger demographic more susceptible to addiction.